zng-ui/zng/TODO/_current.md

-* Implement window persistence using config.
-    - Started in `save_state` property.
+* Fix error type for ext-channels, if the sender end-point drops it is not an `AppDisconnected`.

-    - Need to implement a way to delay the window open.
+* Implement a way to delay the window open.
-        - This is useful for other things too.
+    - Use the new function in the `save_config` property.
+    - Add an optional usage of this in the `image!` widget.

-    - Don't let windows reopen outside the monitor area.
+* Don't let windows open outside the monitor area.
+    - This actually causes a bug if it is very out of the area.

+* Implement config source combinator.
+    - OverrideSource, to support a "workspace" over "user" over "defaults" type of setup.
+    - SeparateSource, to support redirecting keys to different sources.

 * Review, can we remove outer-transform/bounds?
     - It is updated in `push_inner` anyway.